-Drivers idle for a variety of reasons, such as to keep vehicles warm or cool and to power emergency lighting, communications, or off-board equipment.
-Each year, U.S. passenger cars, light trucks, medium-duty trucks, and heavy-duty vehicles consume more than 6 billion gallons of diesel fuel and gasoline—without even moving.
+Engines are idled for a variety of reasons, such as to keep vehicles warm or cool and to power emergency lighting, communications, or off-board equipment.
+Each year, U.S. passenger cars, light-duty trucks, and medium- and heavy-duty vehicles consume more than 6 billion gallons of diesel fuel and gasoline—without even moving.
 Roughly half of that fuel is wasted by people idling their passenger vehicles.
 Idling has a large enough impact on fuel consumption and emissions that many light-duty vehicle manufacturers have implemented stop-start technologies on their vehicles.
 These automatically shut off the engine when the vehicle stops, quickly and quietly restarting the engine when the gas pedal is pressed.

-Idling can be reduced without compromising driver comfort or vehicle equipment operations.
+Idling can usually be reduced without compromising driver comfort or vehicle equipment operations.
 Learn about: